 Emergency Food Distribution

 Interested in signing up for a CARE Box?
-Please call our ACE Line at 619-500-1128 and follow the prompts. *We are currently at a 2 week+ waitlist.
-Please be patient as we are working hard to serve as many families as possible.
+Please call our ACE Line at 619-500-1128 and follow the prompts.

 Help Feed Families in Need

 UPAC relies on donations from our generous donors to continue doing the work that we do.
 Please consider donating to help those who are in need during these difficult times.

 UPAC is proud to partner with The County of San Diego, as part of Live Well San Diego, to conduct outreach and education about COVID-19 to API populations, a group disproportionately impacted by the pandemic.
 We will be providing linguistically and culturally responsive materials and look forward to working with API partners in the community.

 UPAC is committed to serving our clients in the safest means possible.
 Many of our services have adapted and begun utilizing telehealth methods, in an effort to stay connected and committed to client needs.
 We’re checking in with our seniors via telephone calls and continuing our addiction treatment and recovery programs, adult and adolescent mental health programs and community violence response teams.
 Even though we can’t physically be together, we’re still here as a community resource.